 In 2011, she received her second Golden Globe and Academy award nominations, this time for Blue Valentine (2010).
 Although she didn't win, she did pick up a San Francisco Film Critics Circle as Best Actress for her work in the movie.
 Her next film, Take This Waltz (2011) earned her a Genie Award nomination for Best Actress.
 She won an award in the same category from the Vancouver Film Critics Circle.
 In 2012, Michelle won her first Golden Globe for her work in My Week with Marilyn (2011), as well as picking up her third Academy Award nomination plus a BAFTA nomination.

-The talented actress can most recently be seen in the drama Certain Women alongside Kristen Stewart and Laura Dern and in the crime drama Manchester by the Sea (2016) starring Casey Affleck.
+The talented actress could then be seen in the drama Certain Women (2016) alongside Kristen Stewart and Laura Dern and in the crime drama Manchester by the Sea (2016) starring Casey Affleck.

 Williams was rumored to be dating director Spike Jonze in 2008, and then actor Jason Segel in 2012.
 She has most recently been linked to author Jonathan Safran Foer.